 |Calories per cup:||415 kcal/cup|

-The main flaws for this food are that it has a strong smell, so some people don’t appreciate it, and it’s on the expensive side.
+The main flaws for this food are that it has a strong smell, so some people don’t appreciate it, it contains pea protein which is a controversial ingredient, and it’s on the expensive side.

 4. Royal Canin Starter Mother & Babydog Canned Food